DARMA-tasking/vt/docs/md/lb-manager.md

 interface.
 There are a number of general-purpose load model implementations provided by \vt.

 By default, \vt uses a load model that predicts each object's work load for all future phases will match its workload in the most recent past phase.
 The system also provides an interface for applications and users to arrange use of a non-default load model where that may be desirable for reasons such as performance experimentation, specialization to application details, or execution environment considerations.
+To install a custom load model, application code should call `vt::theLBManager()->setLoadModel(user_model)`.
+To simplify implementation of custom load models, and allow them to benefit from future system-level improvements, we recommend that custom load models be composed atop the default model, which can be obtained by calling `vt::theLBManager()->getBaseLoadModel()`.

 Most provided load models are designed as composable filters inherited from the `vt::vrt:collection::balance::ComposedModel` class.
 This